Last Updated on

 3. Grilled Fish Sticks

 Push the burger aside and grill your child’s favourite fish at home.

 These are not only filling but quite nutritious and a good source of energy too.

 Rather than buying commercial ones, make potato chips at home in healthy oil to make them tasty and fit for your little one.

-Fast food for kids can easily get addictive and then become a tough problem altogether.
-Take measures to nip the problem in the bud, inculcate healthy eating habits, and let your child be a model for other kids as well.
+Fast food for kids can easily get addictive and then become a tough problem to tackle.
+Take measures to nip the problem in the bud from early on by inculcating healthy eating habits in your, and let your child be a model for other kids as well.